Title: Eras of Elegance: 1750 – 1920s

 Date: November 2014 – September 2015

-Eras of Elegance invites visitors to the exhibit to step back in time and experience life through the clothing and accessories of residents of Northampton County; from the early frontier days of Easton through the fast paced Roaring Twenties.
-With more than 35 gowns and accompanying accessories and accoutrements, the opulent display is designed to amaze and delight visitors.
+Eras of Elegance invited visitors to step back in time and experience life through the clothing and accessories of residents of Northampton County; from the early frontier days of Easton through the fast-paced Roaring Twenties.
+With more than 35 gowns and accompanying accessories and accoutrements, the opulent display was designed to amaze and delight visitors.

-Unlike modern mass produced garments, fashions from the pre-industrial times were treasured and often worn through several different styles.
+Unlike modern mass-produced garments, fashions from pre-industrial times were treasured and often worn through several different styles.
 An example of these multiple uses is found in the pink Centennial gown.
 Worn during the Easton Centennial Celebration in the 1870s, the gown’s stylish silhouette belies its origins.
-With piping on the bodice seams, the bodice construction can be dates to the 1850s.
-The fabric of the gown – exquisitely embroidered pink silk – was actually manufactured during the 1770s!
-Using silk from the 1770s saw a resurgence with dressmakers during the 1830s and again the 1850s.
-What began as a gown of the 1770s was redesigned in the 1850s and updates in the 1870s, allowing this family heirloom to be worn as a contemporary fashionably gown.
-Included in the exhibit are a wide array of ladies’ garments: wrappers (or house dresses), day dresses, evening gowns, and special occasional dresses including opera and wedding gowns.
+With piping on the bodice seams, the bodice construction can be dated to the 1850s.
+However, the fabric of the gown – exquisitely embroidered pink silk – was actually manufactured during the 1770s!
+Dressmakers frequently used silk from the 1770s during the 1830s and again in the 1850s.
+So what began as a gown of the 1770s was redesigned in the 1850s and updated in the 1870s, allowing this family heirloom to be worn as a contemporary fashionable gown.
+Also Included in the exhibit were a wide array of ladies’ garments: wrappers (or house dresses), day dresses, evening gowns, and special occasion dresses including opera and wedding gowns.

 Women of Northampton County were fashionable and willingly constricted their body to accommodate the styles of the time.
-From the flat front design of the mid-1700s accomplished through the wearing of stays, to the curvaceous forms of the 1800s designed through the use of corsets and bustles, the construction of gowns indicate that they accommodated overflow of flesh redirected by corseting.
-As the new century approached, a change in styling liberated women from form fitting bodices.
+From the flat front design of the mid-1700s achieved through the wearing of stays, to the curvaceous forms of the 1800s designed through the use of corsets and bustles, the construction of gowns indicate that they accommodated overflow of flesh redirected by corseting.
+As the new century approached, a change in styling liberated women from form-fitting bodices.
 The sheath dress became popular, hemlines rose, waistlines dropped, and gowns were trimmed with beads, sequins, and rhinestones.
-There are several beautiful examples of 1920s era gowns included in the Eras of Elegance exhibit.
+Several beautiful examples of 1920s era gowns were included in the Eras of Elegance exhibit.

 Title: Here Come the Brides